Ferodale

 Despite its rural character, Ferodale benefits from proximity to the growing township of Medowie and the service centre of Raymond Terrace, both within a short drive.
 Bus routes 136 and 137 connect the area to Raymond Terrace and beyond, providing some public transport access.
 The presence of Grahamstown Lake gives the locality a distinctive landscape of bushland and waterways, appealing to those who value a quiet, semi-rural lifestyle close to the Hunter Region's employment centres and beaches of Port Stephens.

-Ferodale falls under postcode 2318 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Port Stephens electorate.
+Ferodale falls under postcode 2318 and is governed by the Port Stephens Council (Local Government Area).
+For federal elections, residents vote in the electorate of Paterson, while state elections fall under the Port Stephens electorate.

 📍 Location